This Roasted Broccoli Salad has cherry tomatoes, cannellini beans, toasted sunflower seeds and a light Sesame-Ginger Dressing.

-Since this is part of my everydayemily series, this recipe is versatile – you can swap out any bean for the cannellini (also try for this Spinach White Bean Quiche recipe), use any toasted nut and any vegetable suitable for sautéing or roasting – maybe zucchini since the season is about to begin.
+- Roast any vegetable suitable for sautéing or roasting.
 You don’t even have to turn on the oven – feel free to sauté your veggies.
 Roasting gives you the crispy, charred edges – so I prefer that!

 This ROASTED BROCCOLI SALAD is a great side or main dish with cherry tomatoes, white beans, toasted sunflower seeds and a tangy SESAME GINGER DRESSING.

 - 1 15 oz can cannellini beans drained and rinsed

 - 4 cups broccoli florets

 - salt and pepper to taste